 For many of our clients, porcelain veneers are the right fit.
 They can help mask any underlying tooth discoloration, and they can make a person’s smile that much better.
-Dr. Mobasser has used them for many years to help people look their very best.
+Dr. Mobasser has used them for many years to help people look they’re very best.
 Tried, tested and true, these veneers have given so many the confidence they were looking for.
 However, Dr. Mobasser is always looking for new ways to improve his patients’ smiles.
 As technology advances, new techniques and materials become available.
 One kind of veneer that’s becoming more and more popular is the zirconia veneer.
 Zirconia veneers are stronger than regular porcelain veneers, feldspar porcelain, and E max Veneers and might be the right fit for you.

 Why Zirconia Veneers?

-For Patients wanting Hollywood White smile, these veneers are highly recommended, since no porcelain veneer material is as reflective and white like zirconia porcelain.
+For patients wanting a Hollywood White smile, these veneers are highly recommended, since no porcelain veneer material is as reflective and white as zirconia porcelain.
 They also can give you the whitest bright smile.
 They can mask 95% of dark discolored teeth (Before we used to use porcelain fused to metal CROWNS to do that).
 However, if you do want to have natural white veneers, you can go with Emax veneers, or possibly adding translucent color, by cutting back zirconia veneers and adding different layered porcelain to tone down the bright white color.